NoQuarterTeam/boilerplate-graphql/README.md

 ### For error tracing

 - Create a Sentry account + project for each package and add the DSN to the web config and the api env variables

+### Deployment

+An example is deployed [here](https://boilerplate.noquarter.co)

+We are using Heroku for the API package and Vercel for the WEB package

+(Our heroku app is on the free tier so there is a warm up time before it becomes responsive)